CarletonComputerScienceSociety/website/content/volunteer/_index.md

 ## On-Call Volunteering

-For the following roles, we will reach out to our volunteer mailing list and Discord Workspace as needed.
+For the following roles, we will reach out to our volunteer mailing list and Discord workspace as needed.
 These roles require volunteers to commit to attending a specific time and location.

 ### 📅 "Day Of" Events Volunteer

 Help ensure the success of our events by assisting with setup, cleanup, event registration, and any other tasks that may arise.
-We commonly need volunteers for large events like hackathons, our End Of Year BBQ, and more.
+We commonly need volunteers for large events like hackathons, our End of Year BBQ, and more.

 ### 📷 Photographers

 Capture the energy and excitement of our events by taking photos that will be shared on our social media channels and website.
-Photographer volunteers preferably should own their own camera.
+Photographer volunteers should preferably own their own camera.

 ### 🗣️ Talk / Workshop Presenter

-We often run tech talk and workshop events, if you enjoy presenting and would like to be contacted when we are looking for presenters, add this option when joining our mailling list.
+We often run tech talk and workshop events.
+If you enjoy presenting and would like to be contacted when we are looking for presenters, add this option when joining our mailing list.

 <br/>
 <hr/>

 ## Proposal-Based Volunteering

 For the following roles, you can submit a proposal and contribute in a way that fits your interests.
-All proposal-based initatives must be overseen by atleast one leadership team member.
+All proposal-based initiatives must be overseen by at least one leadership team member.

 #### 👉 Submit your ideas through our [Volunteer Proposals Form](https://forms.gle/mUNp93kQgRR4kkQ6A)